 Please review the technology guidelines and then contact the ISM administration for donation approval.

-How do we fulfill the Volunteer Hours commitment if we are working during the school day?
+How do we fulfill the Family Hours request if we are working during the school day?

 What steps do I take to volunteer?

 As a charter school, ISM cannot and does not require family service hours; however, we can and do request volunteer Family Hours.
 You'll find answers to your other questions about Family Hours in the Giving Time section of this website.